mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

 -------------------

 The typed result is :class:`~pylinac.ge_ct_qa.GECTQAResult`.
-It contains metadata, localization, all module result objects, availability/reason text, pass/fail values, warning count, and an overall state.
+It contains metadata, public reference values, localization, detected module locations, all module result objects, the Helios-compatible comparison block, availability/reason text, pass/fail values, warning count, and an overall state.
 The overall state is:

 * ``False`` when an available configured test fails;
 * ``True`` when every available configured test passes;